ajahne/blog/_posts/2018-11-27-javascript-array-level-up.md

 var length = 5;
 var initialValue = -1;

-//Previously, we may have written a function like the following to set an initial
+//Previously, we may have written a function like the following
-//value for every index in our array function initializeBoard(board, length, initialValue) {
+//to set an initial value for every index in our array function initializeBoard(board, length, initialValue) {
   for (var i = 0; i < length; i++) {
     board[i] = initialValue;